Ultrabenosaurus/EasyXdcc/README.md

 ## TODO

-* make a changelog
-* handle having packs queued on a server you're not currently connected to
-  * sometimes connecting to the same network doesn't mean the same server, which breaks the queue
 * use JSON for queue file
   * I hope python knows how to do JSON natively...
 * refactor for latest HexChat python interface guidelines